 Typewell provides a transcript based on meaning rather than the word for word translation provided by CART.
 For more information about Typewell visit the following link: TypeWell- Speech to Text Translation.

 I need a to schedule CART/Typwell.
 Where do I request these services?

-A Deaf or Hard of Hearing student registered with SSD may be eligible for captioning services.
+A Deaf or Hard of Hearing student registered with D&A may be eligible for captioning services.
 Submit your request online using the following link: Captioning Services Request For Students

 Members of the general public who would like to request a captioning for a University-sponsored event should contact the department sponsoring the event to request the captioning services.

 Departments may request a captioning services using the online request form using the following link: Campus Event Captioning Services Request and must provide an account number for the charges to be billed through Interdepartmental Transfer (IDT) approximately 4-6 weeks after the event has taken place.